junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 ### Chap 1.
 Daphne

-**(outline: kid's innocent view of the post-apocalypse world, barren, sick, sense/see/hear Death, relationship with Elena/cat/Henry; Death comfort she's gonna be ok, kid tells Elena, doesn't believe; Death care about kid)**
+> **outline:** kid's innocent view of the post-apocalypse world, barren, sick, sense/see/hear Death, relationship with Elena/cat/Henry; Death comfort she's gonna be ok, kid tells Elena, doesn't believe; Death care about kid)

 The wall in front of her was spotted, plasters peeling off, dark grey and white here and there.
-Pencil inks were added to the painting, shallow marks tracing the circles and lines, adding eyes to the white and limbs to the grey.
+Pencil inks were added to the painting, shallow marks tracing the natural trails of circles and lines, adding eyes to the white and limbs to the grey, becoming tiny human figures and creatures.

-Daphne traced her finger along the edge of the gaps from the falling plasters, thinking and imagining.
-She slept on her left side, and this wall was the first and only thing she could see, and she liked looking at it.
+Daphne traced her fingers along the edge of the gaps from the falling plasters, thinking and imagining.
+She slept on her left side, and this wall was the first and only thing she could see.
+She liked looking at it.

-A bout of coughing hit her suddenly.
+A bout of coughing hit her hard and suddenly.
 The tiny hand of hers retracted back under the thin blanket she huddled into, grabbing her own chest.
 The air became too sharp for the lung, she coughed long and shaky, her small body quivering with each wave of the cough.

 The night was long.